Film Connection mentor Christine Chen

 , a full-service production company based in the vibrant film community of Austin, Texas.
 Her company takes on a wide range of projects, ranging from commercial work to music videos to video blogs to feature films.
 As such, Christine offers a unique take on “making it” in the industry, and her externs have access to a broad base of experience under her mentoring.

 We caught up recently with Christine toward the end of South-By-Southwest (SXSW) in Austin.
 During our conversation, she offered insights into the importance of having passion for the work, and what it takes to make it in the business today.
-She also talked about what she looks for in an apprentice, her unique perspective on parents’ concerns for their kids who want to get into film, and even bragged a bit on some of her students.
+She also talked about what she looks for in an extern, her unique perspective on parents’ concerns for their kids who want to get into film, and even bragged a bit on some of her students.
 Highlights from the conversation are below!

 * * * * *